Philippine Amusement and Gaming Corporation: History

-The corporation was created during the Martial Law years by virtue of a Presidential Decree No. 1067-A issued by President Ferdinand Marcos on January 1, 1977, in response to calls for the Philippine Government to put a stop to the growing proliferation of illegal casino operations in various parts of the country then.
+The corporation was created during the Martial Law regime of President Ferdinand Marcos, Sr via Presidential Decree No. 1067-A issued January 1, 1977.
+This was in response to calls for the government to stop the growing proliferation of illegal casino operations in various parts of the country.

-The first casino by PAGCOR the Manila Bay Casino opened in 1977.
-It is a floating casino which operated on the ship MS Philippine Tourist.
-It was gutted by fire in 1979.
+The first casino by PAGCOR was the Manila Bay Casino opened in 1977.
+It was a floating casino which operated on the ship MS Philippine Tourist and was gutted by fire in 1979.

 PAGCOR shifted its focus to land-based casinos and entered into another contract with PCOC for the management of a casino at the Provident International and Resources Corporation (PIRC) building in Parañaque, Metro Manila.

-Then, under Presidential Decree No. 1869, decreed in 1983, it was mandated to act as the government corporation conducting and establishing gaming pools and casinos in the country.

-In 1986, it was re-established and reorganized by Philippine President Corazon Aquino as a new PAGCOR to help raise funds for the government; Norberto Quisumbing was appointed as its first chairman, followed by the former Development Bank of the Philippines Chair Alicia L. Reyes as its chair and CEO.
-Reyes was succeeded by Ephraim Genuino under the appointment by President Gloria Macapagal Arroyo in 2001.
+Presidential Decree No. 1869 issued in 1983 mandated PAGCOR to act as the government corporation conducting and establishing gaming pools and casinos nationwide.
+In 1986, it was re-established and reorganized by President Corazon Aquino as a new PAGCOR to help raise funds for the government; Norberto Quisumbing was appointed as its first Chairman, followed by the former Development Bank of the Philippines Chair Alicia L. Reyes as its Chair and CEO.
+Reyes was succeeded by Ephraim Genuino under President Gloria Macapagal Arroyo in 2001.

-In June 2007, PAGCOR gained from a piece of legislation, Republic Act No. 9487, which granted the state-run gaming firm, then under the leadership of Chairman Genuino, another 25 years to regulate and operate games of chance, to issue licenses, and to enter into joint venture, management, or investment agreements with private entities for the Entertainment City in the Manila Bay area, Parañaque, and in Newport City, Pasay, in particular.
+In June 2007, Republic Act No. 9487 gave PAGCOR another 25 years to regulate and operate games of chance, to issue licenses, and to enter into joint venture, management, or investment agreements with private entities for Entertainment City in the Manila Bay area, Parañaque, and in Newport City, Pasay, in particular.
 Chairman Genuino successfully attracted investors to the project to put up Las Vegas-style integrated resorts.
 Two integrated resorts opened on November 1, 2014.

-In 2016, during the administration of President Rodrigo Duterte, PAGCOR began regulating offshore gambling hubs in the form of Philippine Offshore Gaming Operators (POGOs), although these hubs have already been operating rather discreetly since 2003.
+In 2016, during the administration of President Rodrigo Duterte, PAGCOR began regulating offshore gambling hubs in the form of Philippine Offshore Gaming Operators (POGOs), although these hubs have already been operating discreetly since 2003.

-PAGCOR announced that it will launch a global-facing online casino in early 2024 under its ‘Casino Filipino’ brand.
+PAGCOR announced that it will launch a global-facing online casino in early 2024 under its Casino Filipino brand.

-In August 2024, Supreme Court Justice Marvic Leonen granted Yeng Guiao's 2016 mandamus nullifying the Ramos-era Pagcor memorandum.
-It directed the Pagcor to remit 5% of its gross income per year to PSC from 1993.
+In August 2024, Supreme Court Justice Marvic Leonen granted Yeng Guiao's 2016 mandamus nullifying the Ramos-era PAGCOR memorandum.
+It directed PAGCOR to remit 5% of its gross income per year to PSC from 1993.
+In December 2025, the high court affirmed the decision.